-The first is called SBM, which stands for Smart Brake Module and engages the stop light whenever my speed decreases.
+The first is called the Smart Brake Module and engages the stoplight whenever my speed decreases.
 This is great for my cruiser since I like smooth transitions, and I rarely use the brakes.

-The second one is called STS, which stands for Smart Turn System.
+The second one is called the Smart Turn System.
 This little gadget automatically disengages the turning lights in your bike.
 It is fantastic for those of us who also drive cars and wait for our ride to do it for us.
 For both these super handy accessories that are easy to install, I need my battery to be working adequately.

 I would recommend to every rider to check these two amazing motorcycle accessories and if you are interested in checking if they are compatible with your motorcycle, enter your motorcycle details in the form below and the team will send you an email to confirm if it is compatible.